Kentico/xperience-listing-widget/README.md

 [![Build and test](https://github.com/Kentico/xperience-listing-widget/actions/workflows/dotnet_build_and_test.yml/badge.svg)](https://github.com/Kentico/xperience-listing-widget/actions/workflows/dotnet_build_and_test.yml)

-# General listing widget
+# Page listing widget

-The general listing widget enables a content editor to display a customizable list of pages.

-Content editor can specify:
-- **Page type** - Type of pages to be displayed.
-- **Transformation** - Layout of the listing.
-- **Parent page** - Path to a page to display children for.
+This repository provides a Listing widget for the Kentico Xperience [page builder](https://docs.xperience.io/x/Pg2RBg).
+The widget enables content editors to display a configurable list of content, loaded from the fields of structured pages on the website.
+The appearance of the list and the displayed data is based on transformations, which are implemented in advance by developers for individual page types.

+Content editors can configure the following options for the widget:
+- **Page type** - the [page type](https://docs.xperience.io/x/Vw2RBg) displayed in the list.
+Only one page type can be selected (you cannot mix multiple types in a single Listing widget).
+- **Transformation** - the layout of the overall listing and the content of individual pages in the list.
+Hover over the help icon to read the description of the selected transformation.
+- **Parent page** - the section of the site's content tree displayed in the listing.
+Only pages located under the selected parent page are included (direct child pages and further descendants).
 The parent page itself is not included in the listing.
+If the parent page is not selected, all pages of the specified page type on the site are listed.
-- **Select top N pages** - Number of pages to be displayed.
+- **Select top N pages** - the maximum number of pages in the list.
-- **Order by field** - Field to order by the pages.
+- **Order by field** - the field used to order pages in the list.
-- **Order** - Order direction of the listing.
+- **Order** - the ordering direction (ascending or descending).

 ![Listing widget](./img/ListingWidget.gif)

+The repository also contains a demonstration web project based on the Dancing Goat sample site: [DancingGoatCore](https://github.com/Kentico/xperience-listing-widget/tree/master/DancingGoatCore).
+The project includes modifications that integrate the Listing widget.

 ## Prerequisites

-This widget is compatible with any **Kentico Xperience 13** project using the **ASP.NET Core** development model.
+The Listing widget is compatible with any **Kentico Xperience 13** project using the **ASP.NET Core** development model.

-## How to use Listing widget
+## Add the Listing widget to your project

+Developers need to integrate and set up the Listing widget before it can be used on your website.

+1. Download this repository.
-1. Listing widget is placed in the **Kentico.Xperience.ListingWidget project**.
-Copy the project to your solution.
+2. Copy the **Kentico.Xperience.ListingWidget** folder to your working directory.
-2. In your project, add reference to the listing widget project.
+3. Open your Xperience solution in Visual Studio and add the **Kentico.Xperience.ListingWidget** project.
-3. Set Xperience nugget (Kentico.Xperience.AspNetCore.WebApp) version and target framework in the listing widget project same as it is on your live site.
+4. Reference the project from your main web project.
+5. Ensure that your web project and the *Kentico.Xperience.ListingWidget* project use the same:
+    - **Kentico.Xperience.AspNetCore.WebApp** NuGet package version
+    - **Target framework**
+6. Edit your web project's startup class (**Startup.cs** by default).
-4. Register listing widget services in the startup of your live site in the `ConfigureServices()` method.
+7. Register services for the Listing widget in the `ConfigureServices` method.
-    - Use `AddListingWidgetServices()` extension method from `Kentico.Xperience.ListingWidget`:
+    - Call the `AddListingWidgetServices()` extension method (`Kentico.Xperience.ListingWidget` namespace) for the `IServiceCollection`:
         ```
-        public class Startup
-        {
-            ...
         public void ConfigureServices(IServiceCollection services)
         {
             ...
-                // Registers services for listing widget
+            // Registers services for the Listing widget
             services.AddListingWidgetServices();
             ...
         }
-            ...
-        }
         ```
-5. Widget identifier is "Kentico.Xperience.ListingWidget", change your [area restrictions](https://docs.xperience.io/developing-websites/page-builder-development/creating-pages-with-editable-areas#Creatingpageswitheditableareas-Limitingcomponentsallowedinaneditablearea) according to it.
+8. Adjust your Page Builder restrictions for [editable areas](https://docs.xperience.io/developing-websites/page-builder-development/creating-pages-with-editable-areas#Creatingpageswitheditableareas-Limitingcomponentsallowedinaneditablearea.2) and [widget zones](https://docs.xperience.io/developing-websites/page-builder-development/developing-page-builder-sections#Developingpagebuildersections-Limitingwidgetsallowedinzones) to allow the Listing widget.
+    - The Listing widget's identifier is: **Kentico.Xperience.ListingWidget**
-6. Include css and js of the listing widget's in-line editors to your project (*Kentico.Xperience.ListingWidget/Assets/**/\*.css*, *Kentico.Xperience.ListingWidget/Assets/**/\*.js*).
+9. Link the CSS and JavaScript files required by the Listing widget's inline editors to your website's pages.
-    - If you want to use [Grunt](https://docs.xperience.io/developing-websites/developing-xperience-applications-using-asp-net-core/bundling-static-assets-of-builder-components), see *Gruntfile.js* in the **DancingGoatCore project**:
+    - We recommend setting up [bundling](https://docs.xperience.io/x/m4HvBg) for the following assets:
+        - *Kentico.Xperience.ListingWidget/Assets/**/\*.css*
+        - *Kentico.Xperience.ListingWidget/Assets/**/\*.js*
+    - For example, see the bundling process based on the [Grunt](https://gruntjs.com/) task runner in [DancingGoatCore/Gruntfile.js](https://github.com/Kentico/xperience-listing-widget/blob/master/DancingGoatCore/Gruntfile.js).
         ```
         grunt.initConfig({
+            ...
             concat: {
+                ...
                 pageBuilder: {
                     files: {
                         // Styles - admin